drkane/find-that-charity-scrapers/readme.md

 # find-that-charity-scrapers

 A collection of scrapers used to add data to <https://findthatcharity.uk/>.
-The scrapers use [scrapy](https://scrapy.org/) and can currently save data to either an elasticsearch index or mongodb database.
+The scrapers use [scrapy](https://scrapy.org/) and can currently save data to an SQL database (designed for postgres), an elasticsearch index or mongodb database.

 The standard format is based on the `Organization` object described in the [threesixtygiving data standard](http://standard.threesixtygiving.org/en/latest/_static/docson/index.html#../360-giving-schema.json$$expand).

 ## Spiders

 Each spider (a particular part of the scraper) looks at a particular type of organisation (in the UK), and aims to transform a register of that type of organisation into a standard format that can be saved to the database powering findthatcharity.

 The spiders are all designed to be run without human import and should fetch consistent data.

 The spiders are found in the `/findthatcharity_import/spiders` directory and cover: